-If a grievance is subjected to mediation pursuant to this section, normal timelines associated with the filing of a grievance shall be tolled pending the completion of mediation.
-If an employee has filed a formal grievance, subsequent mutual consent to mediation will cause the grievance to be held in abeyance pending completion of mediation and the timelines that would otherwise have applied to the grievance shall likewise be tolled pending completion of mediation.
+If a grievance is subjected to mediation pursuant to this section, normal timelines associated with the filing of a subsequent mutual consent to mediation will cause the grievance to be held in abeyance pending completion of mediation and the timelines that would otherwise have applied to the grievance shall likewise be tolled pending completion of mediation.
 Upon completion of mediation, an employee may continue to grieve and the normal timelines provided for grievances shall then apply.
 The Mediation Program is not intended to limit other dispute resolution procedures available to an agency or an employee or to deny a person a right granted under federal or other state law, including the right to an administrative or judicial hearing.